Phil Morris attends a performance of And Suddenly I Disappear at the Chapter Arts Centre in Cardiff which comes from the mind of Kaite O’Reilly.

-And Suddenly I Disappear: The Singapore/UK ‘d’ Monologues plays at Chapter Arts Centre in Cardiff on the 11thand 12thof September.
+And Suddenly I Disappear: The Singapore/UK ‘d’ Monologues by Kaite O’Reilly plays at the Chapter Arts Centre in Cardiff on the 11thand 12thof September.